thehappycheese/Unit_Aware_Parser_Calculator/readme_extras/reduction_orderings.md

 \end{aligned}
 $$

-> Note: **??** I am not sure about the last line of the where statement.
-I
+> Note: **??** I am not sure about the last line of the where statement. surely they must be in this order of reduction ordering.
-> understand that to be the case, but this complexity ordering relationship was
-> not explicit in the youtube video i got it from.